Our Approach to Community

 The Leer South mine recently engaged with the City of Philippi and the federal Economic Development Authority to help fund a $2 million, three-mile sewer line extension that will serve the needs of the mine while facilitating the extension of city sewer services to as many as 150 additional homes.

 Similarly, the Mountain Laurel mine worked with a group of community leaders — providing both equipment and labor — to develop Rockhouse Lake, a recreational facility and natural resource located in a 127-acre park.
 The lake and park provide significant outdoor opportunities in Logan County, West Virginia.
-Employees have also donated their time and resources to continue to enhance the offerings at the lake, including making it handicap accessible.
+Employees have also donated their time and resources to continue to enhance the offerings at the lake, including improving accessibility.
 In recent years, employees have volunteered their time to work with local residents with disabilities, helping them to take advantage of the new, accessible facilities.
-In 2021, Mountain Laurel provided grounds maintenance services at the facility to ensure access to the lake’s walking paths, boat docks, and fishing benches.
-The Mountain Laurel team also worked with the community to perform needed maintenance on a local cemetery.
+Mountain Laurel has also provided grounds maintenance services at the facility to ensure access to the lake’s walking paths, boat docks, and fishing benches, and — in 2022 — hosted a Children’s Fishing Day.

 In another effort, the Leer mine partnered with the Taylor County Soccer Association in Knottsville, West Virginia, to provide land for the development of a nonprofit soccer complex that provides thousands of area families a place to play, exercise and practice healthy lifestyles.

 Arch’s subsidiaries have made education and partnering with local schools a particular emphasis, which they believe is a sound investment not only in their own future workforces, but also in the long-term health and success of their communities.
-Arch subsidiaries support and participate in a wide array of activities, including high school career days, Earth Day events, veterans’ organizations, “read-to-me” days, field trips, Adopt-a- Highway programs, women’s resource centers, science and social studies fairs, long-term care facilities, Hospice organizations, and many other efforts.
+Arch subsidiary employees support and participate in a wide array of activities, including high school career days, Earth Day events, veterans’ organizations, “read-to-me” days, field trips, Adopt-a-Highway programs, women’s resource centers, science and social studies fairs, long-term care facilities, Hospice organizations, and many other efforts.

 Arch subsidiaries also collaborate with — and provide support to — a broad array of conservation and outdoor organizations, which is an excellent complement to Arch’s strong commitment to environmental stewardship.
-For instance, Arch operations partner with the National Wild Turkey Federation to support youth hunts, fishing days, recognition events, and other activities and work with the Rocky Mountain Elk Foundation to support habitat enhancement and elk management activities.
-An Arch subsidiary also participated in the Conservation Practices program of the U.S. Forest Service, contributing approximately $100,000 of value via the construction of two floating docks at local reservoirs, among other activities.
+For instance, Arch operations partner with the National Wild Turkey Federation to support youth hunts, fishing days, recognition events, and other activities, and work with the Rocky Mountain Elk Foundation to support habitat enhancement and elk management activities.

 In addition to these activities, Arch operations sponsor and support a host of other significant causes each year, including drug abuse prevention efforts, blood drives, health-related community events such as Relay for Life, and numerous other efforts.